 How long does Bankruptcy last?

-One of the main affects of Bankruptcy is that your Credit Rating will become poor.
-This will last for 6 years from the date your Bankruptcy starts.
+The affect on your Credit Rating will also last longer.
+It will remain poor for 6 years from the date your Bankruptcy starts.
 During this time you will find it difficult to take on new forms of credit.

-The affect of Bankruptcy on your House and Car
+The Effects of Bankruptcy on your House and Car

-BE Tip: If you are renting there should be no risk to your home.
-There is no reason why you cannot remain in your property as long as you maintain your rent payments.
+If you are renting there should be no risk to your home.
+There is no reason why you cannot remain in your property as long as you keep up your rent payments.

 Government advice about Dealing with Debt